alpaker/fill-column-indicator/README.markdown

 * If you'd like the rule to be drawn using fci-rule-character even on graphical displays, set `fci-always-use-textual-rule` to a non-nil value.

-* By default fci-mode draws a vertical line at the fill column.
-If you'd like it to be drawn at a different location, set `fci-rule-column` to the desired column number.
-A case in which this is useful is when you want to fill comments at, for example, column 70, but want a vertical rule at column 80 or 100 to indicate the maximum line length for code.
-(The default behavior corresponds to a value of nil for fci-rule-column.)

 These variables (as well as those in the next section) can be given buffer-local bindings.